FAIRplus/the-fair-cookbook/content/recipes/findability/seo/bioschemas-dataset_matched.md

             "@context": "https://schema.org(URL_TO_INSERT_RECORD http://schema.org/)",
             "@type": "Organization",
             "dct:conformsTo": "https://bioschemas.org(URL_TO_INSERT_RECORD https://bioschemas.org)/profiles/Organization/0.2-DRAFT-2019_07_19",
-            "description": "The mission of UniProt is to provide the scientific community with a comprehensive, high quality and freely accessible resource of protein sequence and functional informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion. ", "name": "UniProt Consortium"
+            "description": "The mission of UniProt is to provide the scientific community with a comprehensive, high quality and freely accessible resource of protein sequence and functional informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion. ", "name": "UniProt Consortium"
           }
           ...